krzysztofbogusz91/Tic-Tac-Toe-Game-JavaScript/README.md

 # Tic-Tac-Toe-Game-JavaScript

-TicTacToe game build with html and js Canvas;
+Game build with Vanilla JavaScript and Canvas.